 The Voyager Interstellar Mission is a part of NASA’s Heliophysics System Observatory, sponsored by the Heliophysics Division of NASA’s Science Mission Directorate in Washington.
 JPL built and operates the twin Voyager spacecraft.
 NASA’s DSN, managed by JPL, is an international network of antennas that supports interplanetary spacecraft missions and radio and radar astronomy observations for the exploration of the solar system and the universe.
 The network also supports selected Earth-orbiting missions.
 The CSIRO (Commonwealth Scientific and Industrial Research Organization), Australia’s national science agency, operates both the CDSCC (Canberra Deep Space Communication Complex), part of NASA's DSN, and the Parkes Observatory of CSIRO, which NASA has been using to downlink data from Voyager 2 since 8 November.

-Australia's national science agency, CSIRO, is supporting NASA’s Voyager 2 spacecraft as it enters interstellar space.
+Australia's national science agency, CSIRO, Supports NASA’s Voyager 2

 • On 8 November 2018, CSIRO's Parkes radio telescope joined NASA's CDSCC (Canberra Deep Space Communication Complex), part of NASA's Deep Space Network, to receive unique and historic data from Voyager 2.
 This provides a clearer picture of the environment through which Voyager 2 is travelling.
 The Parkes telescope will continue to receive downlink data into early 2019.
 16)